hyli-org/hyli/crates/hylix/Testing.md

 cargo test
 ```

-You can also add tests to your backend server under `server/src`.
+You can also add tests to your backend (`server/src`).

----

 ## 🧪 Writing E2E Tests

-End-to-end tests are placed in the `tests/` folder at the root of your project.
+End-to-end tests live in the `tests/` folder at the root of your project.

-They allow you to test:
+They allow you to validate:

-* contract registration
+- Contract registration
-* proof generation & verification
+- Proof generation & verification
-* interaction with a local chain
+- Interaction with a local chain
-* API/backend behavior
+- Backend & API behavior

 Example file: `tests/e2e.rs`